linkerd/linkerd2/doc/proxy-fundamentals.md

 > than at the transport layer?**
 > A number of Linkerd 2's primary features inherently require a protocol-aware
 > proxy.
 For example:
-> + **Request/response telemetry**: In order to expose telemetry information
+> + **Request/response telemetry**: In order to expose protocol-specific
->   about protocol level concepts (such as HTTP requests and responses, HTTP
+>   telemetry (such as HTTP requests and responses, HTTP status codes, gRPC
->   status codes, gRPC status codes, et cetera), the proxy must --- by
+>   status codes, et cetera), the proxy must understand those protocols.
->   definition --- be aware of these application layer protocol concepts.
 > + **Latency-aware load balancing**: Similarly, for the proxy to use load
 >   balancing algorithms that incorporate latency data, it must be aware of
 >   protocol-level requests and responses so that latencies can be measured.
+>   Furthermore, the load balancer must be aware of the target origin of a
+>   request, in order to find servers that are capable of serving that request.
 > + **Retries**: In order to determine whether requests can be retried, we
 >   need to be aware of protocol-level failure semantics.
 For example, some
 >   HTTP verbs are safe to retry, while others are not.
+Although Linkerd 2 does
+>   not currently implement retry policies, when this feature is added, it will
+>   require protocol awareness.

 ### How it Works

-There are essentially two ways for a proxy to be made protocol-aware: either it can be configured with some prior knowledge describing what protocols to expect from what traffic (the approach used by Linkerd 1), or it can detect the protocol of incoming connections as they are accepted.
-Since Linkerd 2 is designed to require as little as possible configuration by the user, it automatically detects protocols.
+Since Linkerd 2 is designed to require as little configuration by the user as possible, it automatically detects protocols.
 The proxy does this by peeking at the data received on an incoming connection until it finds a pattern of bytes that uniquely identifies a particular protocol.
-If no protocol was identified after peeking up to a set number of bytes, the connection is treated as raw TCP traffic.
+For example, all HTTP/2 messages begin with the bytes `PRI * HTTP/2.0\r\n\r\nSM\r\n\r\n` If no protocol was identified after peeking up to a set number of bytes, the connection is treated as raw TCP traffic.

 ### What This Means